minakamoto/pcshscr2023/docs/webapp/students/2nd.md

 ### Checking the behavior

-Please check the behavior of the Todo List app on the preview screen on the right.
+Please check the behavior of the Weather Forecast app on the preview screen on the right.

 - Simple features
   - Latitude and longitude of the current location are displayed at the top